nuxseme/domain-driven-design-in-php/chapter2/synchronizing-the-write-model-with-the-read-model.md

 $projector->project($event);
 ```

 This code is kind of synchronous, but the process can be asynchronous if needed.
-You could make

-your customers aware of this out-of-sync data by placing some alerts.

-For the next example, we will use the ampq-lib PHP extension in combination with ReactPHP¹⁰.
+You could make your customers aware of this out-of-sync data by placing some alerts.For the next example, we will use the ampq-lib PHP extension in combination with ReactPHP¹⁰.

 ```php
 // Connect to an AMQP broker